 In partnership with BOOMBOX, Chicago's first shipping container pop-up shops developed, designed and built by a woman owned team, Slow&Low will curate a week-long pop-up showcasing art and vintage objects as well as other curiosities from August 20th - August 27th at 725 West Randolph Street (corner Randolph and Halsted).
 This site is presented by Related Midwest, EQUINOX and LatentDesign.

-Pre-orders for this book will be available within the month preceding this year's festival.
+Pre-orders for this book will be available at this year's festival.

 ABOUT Slow&Low: Chicago Lowrider Festival: